MicrosoftEdge/JsDbg/docs/CONTRIBUTING.md

 importlib.reload(JsDbg)
 ```

-4. For debugging JsDbg itself, you may want to set verbose to true, either by editing `JsDbg.py` or running `python JsDbg.jsdbg.verbose = True` at the gdb prompt.
+4. For debugging JsDbg itself, you may want to set verbose to True, either by editing `JsDbg.py` or running `python JsDbg.jsdbg.verbose = True` at the gdb prompt.

 ## Components within JsDbg